saintsal/saintsal.github.io/_posts/2017-12-24-information-horizons.md

 So I started reaching out to Spanish people I knew, both from my short time living in Barcelona and my various startup activities in Madrid and Brussels, asking them for their experience and for guidance.

 By that time, it was clearly such an emotional thing.
 That was clear in how they communicated (or reacted angrily that I would ask such stupid questions!).
 But in a few cases, people were able to respond to my questions with facts.
-That was immensely helpful for me.
+That was really helpful for me.

 If we're lucky enough to have made personal connections all over the world, one on one conversations are so much better than one-to-many broadcasts.
 They're more real and honest.